 After the first four weeks of placement, the student and field instructor enter into an ongoing contract, which spells out the student's learning goals and the specific assignments that will be used to accomplish these goals.
-Students learning goals should be directly related to field placement course objectives and the objective goals met should be stated by number only, after each goal.
-Similarly, each assignment should be designed to meet particular learning goal(s) and in the contract should state which goal(s) (by number) it will facilitate accomplishing.
+Students' learning goals should be directly related to the CSWE competencies, which can be indicated by number (refer to SWRK 488L/489L syllabus), after each goal.
+Similarly, each assignment should be designed to meet particular learning goal(s) and relate to the appropriate CSWE practice behaviors (see syllabi).

 The goals and assignments should be determined in supervisory sessions with input from both the field instructor and the student.
-It is the responsibility of the student to prepare the contract in written form.
+It is the responsibility of the student to prepare the contract in written/typed form.
 Both the student and the field instructor must review and sign a final copy of the contract.
 The faculty liaison will set the date that the student must complete and submit the contract for review.